Pokeyi/VRC-Omni-Action/README.md

 - [Udon Platform Hook](https://github.com/Superbstingray/UdonPlayerPlatformHook) (Moving-Platform Functionality)

 ## Features
 The main features of Omni-Action can be broken down into three categories.
-All Unity Inspector variables have hover-tooltips.
 - Functions - What activity the behaviour will be performing with its target game objects each time it is activated.
 - Actions - *How* the function is activated, be it via direct player interaction or other defined circumstances.
 - Options - Additional settings to further customize or add functionality.

+All of the following settings have hover-tooltips in the Unity Inspector window.

 ### Functions
 The primary function of the behaviour.
 Only one can be selected.